phreakmonkey/KrellMeter/README.md

 When the client first starts it sweeps from 0-100, stopping momentarily at 25%, 50%, 75%, and 100%.
 You can use this to gauge whether you need to increase/decrease "max" for either meter.

-(Alternatively, connect to the Pro Micro from a terminal program and just send A200<enter> and see what it reads.
-Adjust the number up or down to find the top for that particular meter.)
+Alternatively, connect to the Pro Micro from a terminal program and just send A200<enter> or B200<enter> and see what it reads.
+Adjust the number up or down to find the top for that particular meter, then update the ini file.

 One huge caveat:  I'm getting the GPU utlization from the Nvidia "nvidia-smi" client on both platforms.
 If you don't have an Nvidia GPU (or the Nvidia client library installed) then this won't work for you.